Search

 Our GOVERNMENT

-FUNDING OUR FUTURE:
+FUNDING OUR FUTURE

-Ballot Measure PP
+City Budget and Ballot Measure PP Information

 As a full-service city that provides essential services and facilities, the City works in a fiscally responsible manner to sustain the services that residents tell us they value most: rapid 911 emergency response services, safe neighborhoods, quality streets and roads, maintaining and preserving our parks and open spaces, supporting local businesses, and programs for youth and seniors.
 The City’s General Fund budget provides funding for a wide range of services and infrastructure.
 The City’s Long-Term Financial Forecast and the draft 10-Year Infrastructure Plan have identified budget deficits and significant funding needs for services and programs and repair and replacement in future years, as community-owned assets age.